home-assistant/home-assistant.io/source/_components/light.insteon.markdown

 ha_category: Light
 ha_iot_class: "Local Push"
 ha_version: 0.77
+redirect_from:
+  - /components/light.insteon_local/
+  - /components/light.insteon_plm/
 ---

 The `insteon` light platform lets you control your lights through an INSTEON Modem (PLM and Hub) device connected directly to your system on a USB, serial port or TCPIP connection.
 To add support, set up the primary [insteon] component.